 When my children began to experience racism in their school at a young age, my trajectory changed.
 I co-founded a non-profit organization, Parents for Diversity, to address discrimination within the education system.
 I continue to work in this area, centering my work around anti-racism, equity and inclusive education.

 Today I work with companies, non-profits and other organizations to address racism and other forms of oppression.
 I provide training and professional development on equity and inclusion.
 Using my professional background and lived experience, I consult with organizations to develop practices and policies to foster a culture where all members of the organization feel they belong.
-As a Director for Amnesty International Canada, Parents for Diversity and the Parkdale Food Centre, I continue to work on issues related to anti-oppression.

 "Mante Molepo is a champion of diversity and inclusion, and a tireless defender of human rights.
 Mante knows that it is not enough to profess our commitment to rights and justice.
 Unless and until we actively acknowledge, address and dismantle the systemic racism and inequality that are entrenched in society and reflected in our institutions, real change will be illusory and superficial at best.